 [Your name]

 Content emails work largely because you’re not asking the prospect for anything.
 You’re not trying to book a meeting or see if they’re interested in your product.
-The only aim here is to provide the prospect with a piece of content that will be useful to them and their team.
+The only aim here is to provide the prospect with information that will be useful to them and their team.

-However, it’s essential to not just push your own content onto them.
-Share the most useful, actionable and valuable content you can find on the topic matter.
+However, it’s essential to not just push your own content.
+Share the most actionable content you can find on the topic from a credible source.

 That doesn’t mean you should talk about yourself.
-As with all cold emails, you must put the focus on your prospect and their pain-points.
-Use your commonalities to open the email, then quickly move on to why you’re emailing:
+As with all cold emails, you must put the focus on your prospect and their pain points.
+Use your commonalities to open the email, then quickly move on to why you’re contacting them:

 Hi [name],